hlehmann17/harperLehmann/README.md

 * `index.qmd`: Landing page of quarto website.
 Could include similar information as `README.md`

-* `protocol`: HARPER quarto template (`protocol,qmd`) with empty table shells included in the protocol, template for study design figures and HARPER pdf template.
+* `protocol`: HARPER quarto template (`protocol.qmd`) with empty table shells included in the protocol, template for study design figures and HARPER pdf template.
 It also contains a pre-configured `references.bib` BibTex file for citations/references one may want to include in the protocol.

 * `documentation`: Sub-directory for documentation materials, e.g. data dictionaries or IRB approval letters.